How do workers take on a national chain like Starbucks? One store at a time

 Historically, public opinion in America has tended to favor employers over workers in recent decades, but that’s beginning to change.
 The Great Resignation, the growth of the r/antiwork subreddit, and the media attention drawn by recent union campaigns point to a shift.
 “American society is much more friendly towards workers than it has been in my lifetime,” Creighton says.

 Creighton recalls being asked in December what was going to happen, when the union activity was focused just in Buffalo.
 “I was like, ‘I don’t know . . .
-I think, like, it might start something,’ and then: Blammo, it started a lot.”
+I think it might start something,’ and then: Blammo, it started a lot.”

 However this moment plays out, there’s no denying “we’re in a very unusual moment,” says Ileen Devault, a professor of labor history at ILR, where workers have more economic power.
 “What American workers do with that advantage, I don’t know,” she adds.
 If they start organizing, that contagious spirit may spread even further, to other industries.
 “We’re all sort of waiting to see what happens.”